VMEbus: Description

 In many ways the VMEbus is equivalent or analogous to the pins of the 68000 run out onto a backplane.

 However, one of the key features of the 68000 is a flat 32-bit memory model, free of memory segmentation and other "anti-features".
 The result is that, while VME is very 68000-like, the 68000 is generic enough to make this not an issue in most cases.

 Like the 68000, VME uses separate 32-bit data and address buses.
 The 68000 address bus is actually 24-bit and the data bus 16-bit (although it is 32/32 internally) but the designers were already looking towards a full 32-bit implementation.

 In order to allow both bus widths, VME uses two different Eurocard connectors, P1 and P2.
 P1 contains three rows of 32 pins each, implementing the first 24 address bits, 16 data bits and all of the control signals.
 P2 contains one more row, which includes the remaining 8 address bits and 16 data bits.

-The bus is controlled by a set of nine lines, known as the arbitration bus.
-All communications are controlled by the card in slot one of the Eurocard chassis, known as the arbiter module.
-Two arbitration modes are supported - Round Robin and Prioritized.

-Regardless of the arbitration mode, a card can attempt to become the bus master by holding one of the four Bus Request lines low.
-With round-robin arbitration, the arbiter cycles amongst Bus Request lines BR0–BR3 to determine which of the potentially simultaneous requesters will be granted the bus.
-With priority arbitration, BR0–BR3 use a fixed priority scheme (BR0 lowest, up to BR3 highest) and the arbiter will grant the bus to the highest priority requestor.

-When the arbiter has determined which of the bus requests to grant, it asserts the corresponding Bus Grant line (BG0–BG3) for the level that won bus mastership.
-If two masters simultaneously request the bus using the same BR line, a bus grant daisy-chain effectively breaks the tie by granting the bus to the module closest to the arbiter.
-The master granted the bus will then indicate that the bus is in use by asserting Bus Busy (BBSY*).